elliottabe/elliottabe.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Elliott Abe is a postdoctoral researcher of computational and theoretical neuroscience at the University of Washignton.
-His research interests include ...
+I am postdoctoral researcher of computational and theoretical neuroscience at the University of Washignton.
+My research interests include ...
 {style="text-align: justify;"}